Chip Ice quality and economic efficiency of our BUCO industrial ice maker confirmed in test series of a fish processing company

 Required refrigerating capacity including losses: approx. 150 kWref

 Electrical power required to drive the refrigerating machine:

 -30 / 35 °C with COP = 1.8 Pel = 84 kWel – drum system flake ice

 -10 / 35 °C with COP = 3.6 Pel = 42 kWel – BUCO Ice Machine

 Additional drives: 6 kW

 Running costs at -30 °C: 324 € / day or 11 € / ice – drum system

 From a qualitative point of view, it was concluded that BUCO crushed ice gives slightly better cooling results compared to the results of cooling with flake ice, as it is not supercooled (-8°C).
-It was also confirmed that the BUCO crushes ice has no sharp edges and during transport or storage the BUCO crushed ice clumps very little.
+It was also confirmed that the BUCO plate ice out og their ice machines has no sharp edges and during transport or storage the BUCO crushed ice clumps very little.
 So in all aspects that are important to the customer, our Buco crushed ice scored over Flake Ice.